nuxeo/FunkLoad/README.txt

 4. Implement the dynamic part and assertion

+  * Code the dynamic part like getting new url of a created document
   * Add assertion using FunkLoad_ helpers
-  * Code the dynamic part like getting new url of a created document
-  * Use a credential server if you want to make bench with different users
+  * Use a credential server if you want to make a bench with different users or simply don't want to hard code your login/password.

-Note that ``fl-record`` works fine with multi-part encoded form, file upload but will failed to record https session.
+Note that ``fl-record`` works fine with multi-part encoded form and file upload but will failed to record https session.